MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-table-objects/retrieve-a-partition-mapping-tables-definition.md

 ## Retrieve a MDPM table's definition

 Use this workflow sample to get the definition of an MDPM table.
 The object ID of the table is `473718A30DA84A9A814424537879778F`.
-The table is in the MicroStrategy Tutorial project and its project ID is `B19DEDCC11D4E0EFC000EB9495D0F44F`.
+The table is in the Strategy Tutorial project and its project ID is `B19DEDCC11D4E0EFC000EB9495D0F44F`.
 The API usage is the same as retrieving a WHPM table.
 Unlike all other tables, you can use "showExpressionAs" and "showFilterTokens" to customize partition filter representation.

 Get the table's definition with [GET /api/model/tables/\{TableId}](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Tables/ms-getTableDetails).